Laser cutting: Process

+Advantages

 Advantages of laser cutting over mechanical cutting include easier work holding and reduced contamination of workpiece (since there is no cutting edge which can become contaminated by the material or contaminate the material).
 Precision may be better since the laser beam does not wear during the process.
 There is also a reduced chance of warping the material that is being cut, as laser systems have a small heat-affected zone.
-Some materials are also very difficult or impossible to cut by more traditional means.
+Some materials (Carbides, Tungsten, Titanium, etc.) due to their high hardness or heat dissipation are very difficult to cut without a laser cutter.

-Laser cutting for metals has the advantage over plasma cutting of being more precise and using less energy when cutting sheet metal; however, most industrial lasers cannot cut through the greater metal thickness that plasma can.
-Newer laser machines operating at higher power (6000 watts, as contrasted with early laser cutting machines' 1500-watt ratings) are approaching plasma machines in their ability to cut through thick materials, but the capital cost of such machines is much higher than that of plasma cutting machines capable of cutting thick materials like steel plate.
+Laser cutting for metals has the advantage over plasma cutting of being more precise and using less energy when cutting sheet metal; however, most industrial lasers cannot cut through the greater metal thickness (>10mm) that plasma can.
+Laser machines operating at higher power (6000 watts, as contrasted with early laser cutting machines' 1500-watt ratings) are approaching plasma machines in their ability to cut through thick materials, but the capital cost of such machines is much higher than that of plasma cutting machines.